aptech/docs/docs/CR-vartypef.rst

     :return y: 1 if variable is numeric, 0 if character.

-    :type y: Nx1 vector of ones and zeros
+    :rtype y: Nx1 vector of ones and zeros

 Remarks
 -------